-U.S. solar installations, including rooftop and utility- scale projects, may jump at least 75 percent to exceed 3,200 megawatts this year, enough to supply about 700,000 California homes, according to the Solar Energy Industries Association trade group.
-Developers are seeking new sources of funding after a U.S. tax incentive expired last year.
-They may have to pay higher interest rates than more established asset-backed bonds to attract investors.
+U.S. solar installations, including rooftop and utility- scale projects for residential installations or commercial installations, may jump at least 75 percent to exceed 3,200 megawatts this year.
+That amount of energy is estimated to be enough to supply about 700,000 California homes, according to the Solar Energy Industries Association trade group.
+If the solar energy installations exceed the expected percentage growth then the number of megawatts supplied will increase as well.

 Funding solar development is not as easy as it was last year.
 Developers are seeking new sources of funding after a U.S. tax incentive for solar energy installations expired last year.
 This means that they may have to pay higher interest rates than more established asset-backed bonds to attract a wide range of investors.